GodwinChineduNedu/Secure-Linux-Server-Setup-Audit/README.md

 - A **repeatable** process (documented steps, scripts).
 - The ability to **audit** the server state at any time.

-This project demonstrates how to build such a server from scratch, harden it, deploy a basic service, and produce an audit report — just like a junior DevOps/Cloud Security engineer would in production.
+This project demonstrates how to build such a server from scratch, harden it, deploy a basic service, and produce an audit report, just like a junior DevOps/Cloud Security engineer would in production.

 ---